quozd/awesome-dotnet/README.md

 * [VS MEF](https://github.com/Microsoft/vs-mef) - Managed Extensibility Framework (MEF) implementation used by Visual Studio.
 * [TinyIoC](https://github.com/grumpydev/TinyIoC) - An easy to use, hassle free, Inversion of Control Container for small projects, libraries and beginners alike.
 * [Stashbox](https://github.com/z4kn4fein/stashbox) - A lightweight, portable dependency injection framework for .NET based solutions.
+* [Simplify.DI](https://github.com/i4004/Simplify/wiki/Simplify.DI) - A common interface for IOC containers.
+Decouples users and frameworks (that are based on Simplify.DI) from dependency on IOC containers.

 ## JavaScript Engines